 Calculation of the earned income disallowance for an eligible member of a qualified family begins with a comparison of the member's current income with their "baseline income."
 The family member's baseline income is their income immediately prior to qualifying for the EID.
-The family member's baseline income remains constant throughout the period that they are participating in the EID.
+The family member's baseline income remains constant throughout the period that he or she is participating in the EID.